linguistica-uchicago/lxa5/docs/sources/dev.rst

    From time to time, you will need to keep your local copy of the Linguistica 5 codebase up-to-date by pulling the latest code from the linguistica-uchicago/lxa5 repository.
-This added link (with the name "upstream") tells git where to pull updates from.
+This added link (with the name "upstream") tells Git where to pull updates from.

    By default, after you have cloned and created a copy of Linguistica 5 on your local drive (in step 4 above), there is already a link called "origin"